Growing up in the midwest United States, rice wasn’t particularly something I had

 Long Grain Rice

 Long grain is pretty easy to recognize.
 As the name suggests, it is the longest rice.
 Depending on the variety, it is generally 4-5x longer than it is wide.
-Growing up, this was the most common rice I had would find in stores.
-It cooks up light and fluffy, and has a lot of separation between the grains.
-It’s forgiving to cook, and usually doesn’t stick together.
-Examples are basmati or jasmine rice, as well as generic “white rice.”
+Growing up, this was the rice I would most commonly find in stores.
+When cooked, it becomes light and fluffy with lots of separation between the grains.
+It’s forgiving to cook and usually doesn’t stick together.
+Examples of long grain rice include basmati and jasmine rice, as well as generic “white rice.”

 Medium Grain Rice

 Medium grain rice is a little trickier to put a finger on.
 Like long grain rice, medium grain rice is longer than it is wide, usually 2-3x.
 Medium grain rice tends to be a bit more starchy than long grain rice, and also sticks together more when cooked.
 However, depending on the variety, medium grain rice can also absorb more water and release its starch slowly.
 Two common examples are arborio rice and bomba rice.
-Arborio is famous for making dishes like risotto, whereas bomba is well known for paella.
+Arborio is famously used to make risotto, whereas bomba is well-known for paella.

 Short Grain Rice

 Finally, we have short grain rice.
-At times, the line between short grain and medium grain rice can blur a little, but it is generally a little longer than it is wide.
-This rice tends to be more starchy and is quite sticky.
-This kind of rice features heavily in Japanese cooking, is most often used for onigiri (rice balls) or for sushi rice.
-In stores, this is called sushi rice, nishiki rice, or even koshihikari.
+Short grain rice is characterized by its rounder, squatter shape.
+It tends to be more starchy and sticks together, making it possible to pick up using chopsticks.
+This kind of rice features heavily in Japanese cooking and is the rice of choice for onigiri (rice balls) as well as for sushi rice.
+In stores, this style of rice is called sushi rice, nishiki rice, or even koshihikari.

 Using a different rice can completely change the character of a dish, so if you are finding your dish is too sticky or too loose, it could be worthwhile to give a different grain of rice a try!